ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 C.is_cwnd_limited: True if the connection has fully utilized C.cwnd at any point in the last packet-timed round trip.

-C.next_send_time: The earliest pacing departure time for the next packet scheduled for transmission.
+C.next_send_time: The earliest pacing departure time another packet can be sent.

 ## Per-ACK Rate Sample State {#per-ack-rate-sample-state}